erikdao/sparse-detector/README.md

 ```
 - After a couple of hours re-running the sparsemax experiments, we've seen that there are differences in how the losses, the AP curves are exhibiting for the same experiment at different commits.
 ![./docs/img/val_metrics_graph.png](./docs/img/val_metrics_graph.png)
+- We've also launched the baseline and entmax15 experiments again.

 ### May 26, 2022
 - We've refactored the configurations (including model configs, trainer configs) into YAML files.
 There was a small hickup, the `weight_decay` hyperparam was set to `0.1` instead of `1e-4`.